zithro/qubes-doc/arch-spec-0.3.md

-So, even though Dom0 runs a regular Linux OS (with a kernel that supports Dom0 pvops), the interface to Dom0 is very minimal (just GUI and Xen Store), and hence the potential attack surface (and the amount of code to audit) if also very minimal.
+So, even though Dom0 runs a regular Linux OS (with a kernel that supports Dom0 pvops), the interface to Dom0 is very minimal (just GUI and Xen Store), and hence the potential attack surface (and the amount of code to audit) is also very minimal.

 Additionally, because in the Qubes architecture the hypervisor set strict VT-d protections, Dom0 (as well as any other AppVM) gets automatic DMA protection from physical attacks originating from bus mastering de- vices, like e.g. FireWire or CardBus/PCMCIA devices.
-This is very important for the laptop users, who other- wise might be subject to a trivial physical attacks^12.
+This is very important for the laptop users, who other- wise might be subject to trivial physical attacks^12^.

 Dom0 has access to all secrets used for block device (filesystem) encryption and signing (see the chapter about Storage domain for more details).
 Those secrets are released to Dom0 by the TPM, only if the correct (i.e. non-tampered) hypervisor image has been booted, and only if Dom0 kernel and filesystem has been non-tampered with.
-Otherwise Dom0 will not have access to VM's private date.
+Otherwise Dom0 will not have access to VM's private data.

 **3.5.
-Power management and ACPI support**
+Power management and ACPI support** (OUTDATED)

-#### ACPI security concerns
+#### ACPI security concerns (OUTDATED)

 Every modern operating system contains support for power management -- this includes putting and resum- ing the system to and from various sleep states, and also on-the-fly adjustment of e.g. the CPU frequency, or